 Here are our favorite pollinator-friendly plants, and our tips and tricks for growing a beautiful pollinator garden.

 In addition to these native flowers, we’ve planted huge swaths of lavender, along with salvia, red shiso and gooseneck loosestrife.
 These plants aren’t endemic to the area, but they provide a huge source of food for insects and other pollinators.
 Confederate jasmine, another non-native species, has recently sprung up on the farm, giving us a fragrant surprise.
+At any rate, the best plants for bees are the ones that make the most nectar, and native plants tend to fit that bill perfectly.

 Native Plants for Damp Soil

 Beardtongue (Penstemon digitalis) spreads beautifully in damp areas.
 The tall stems, dark leaves, and bright white flowers provide a stunning show in early summer.
 These plants spread through the fields, giving us patches of cheery flowers among the grasses.
 Bees and hummingbirds absolutely adore this native plant.
 It also comes in various shades of pink, and other hybrids appear in red and orange shades, so mix it up for interest.
+Hands down, this is one of the most prolific plants for bees on the farm.

 Irises (Iris) love damp feet, and will happily form clumps among the reeds and grasses.
-Native irises are different in appearance than the showy garden irises that bloom with peonies and lilacs.
+Native irises are different in appearance from the showy garden irises that bloom with peonies and lilacs.
 The leaves are shinier, more upright, and the flowers are not as large and ruffled as bearded irises.
 You can find irises potted up, or you can buy and plant rhizomes.

-Joe Pye Weed (Eupatorium) is easy to cultivate in almost any garden setting, so long as the soil is rich, well drained, and damp.
+Joe Pye Weed (Eupatorium) is easy to cultivate in almost any garden setting, so long as the soil is rich, well-drained, and damp.
 Eupatorium will spread to most areas with the exception of hot, dry soils.
 Joe Pye weed typically springs up naturally in wet areas, such as stream banks, marshes, and roadside gullies.
 See more perennials for wet soil.

-Pollinator Plants for your Sunny Areas
+Pollinator Plants for Sunny Areas

 False sunflowers (Heliopsis helianthoides) give us bright yellow blooms on tall shrubby plants.
 Ideal for areas in the bright sun and moist soil, false sunflowers attract butterflies and bees.
 Like milkweeds, these plants often grow wild in meadows and open woodlands with moist soils and spread via seed.

-New England Asters (Symphyotrichum novae-angliae) bloom through the late summer fall, giving us a burst of color before the plants go dormant for the winter.
-Asters provide a late season source of food for our honeybees and migrating butterflies that pass through the area.
+New England Asters (Symphyotrichum novae-angliae) bloom through the late summer/fall, giving us a burst of color before the plants go dormant for the winter.
+Asters provide a late-season source of food for our honeybees and migrating butterflies that pass through the area.
 Asters can be quite lanky in the garden, so trim them up until June to keep the plants compact.
-Varieties of this plant are typically available at nurseries, and are easy to grow in most soil types, including clay.
+Varieties of this plant are typically available at nurseries and are easy to grow in most soil types, including clay.

 Partridge pea (Chamaecrista fasciculata) is a native legume of the east coast.
 With small yellow flowers that attract hordes of bees and butterflies, this annual is a showy addition to the garden.
 Partridge peas will grow in almost any soil, crawling through the undergrowth of the other plants.
 A close relative of this pea, Chamaecrista nicitans has the nickname “sleeping plant” as the leaves fold in when touched.

-Oxeye daisies (Leucanthemum vulgare) is a short lived European perennial.
+Oxeye daisies (Leucanthemum vulgare) is a short-lived European perennial.
 These flowers produce a large amount of nectar for the bees, but they can be invasive in some areas.
 On our farm, they only pop up in little patches here and there.
 You can easily find daisies at your local garden center, in numerous varieties that will bloom all summer.

-Showy tick trefoil (Desmodium canadense) is a tall, branching legume with beautiful orchid colored blooms.
+Showy tick trefoil (Desmodium canadense) is a tall, branching legume with beautiful orchid-colored blooms.
 Trefoil produces a large amount of nectar for pollinators, making it ideal for attracting bees and hummingbirds.
 Trefoil is best started by seed, which allows it to form large showy groups in your fields.
 In our meadows, trefoil prefers soil that doesn’t get too dry or hot.

 Wild lupine (Lupinus perennis) features beautiful spikes of lavender, blue, and purple flowers in the late spring season.
 Lupines provide an early nectar source for butterflies and bees once they get moving out of the hives.
-These plants go dormant in the heat of the summer, and prefer loose, sandy soil that is a little dry.
+These plants go dormant in the heat of the summer and prefer loose, sandy soil that is a little dry.
 You can start lupine by seed, or use young plants to form clumps in your gardens or meadows.
 Lupine looks excellent in rocky areas as well.

 Allow some of your plants to go to seed.
 This will increase the size of your plant colonies without you needing to spend more money on potted plants!